-At Moffitt Cancer Center, we take anal cancer signs like these very seriously.
-The multispecialty team within our Gastrointestinal Oncology Program will discuss any symptoms you may be experiencing, and we never require a referral.
+At Moffitt Cancer Center, we take anal cancer signs very seriously.
+The multispecialty team within our Gastrointestinal Oncology Program will discuss any symptoms you may be experiencing.
 If the symptoms point toward the possibility of anal cancer, we can begin the diagnostic process immediately, all within our state-of-the-art cancer center.
-For those who are diagnosed with anal cancer, our collaborative tumor board will meet right away, and every week thereafter, to evaluate the condition and treatment plan as long as the patient is under our care.
+For those who are diagnosed with a complicated case of anal cancer, our collaborative tumor board will meet to evaluate the patient’s condition and treatment plan.
 We can help manage every step of the patient’s progress, and we can coordinate treatment with the patient’s primary physician to ensure that proper follow-up care continues once the cancer is in remission.